-17. When performing risk assessment procedures and related activities to obtain an understanding of the entity and its environment, including the entity's internal control, required by HKSA 315 (Revised), the auditor shall perform the procedures in paragraphs 18-25 to obtain information for use in identifying the risks of material misstatement due to fraud.
+17. When performing risk assessment procedures and related activities to obtain an understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control, required by HKSA 315 (Revised 2019), the auditor shall perform the procedures in paragraphs 18-25 to obtain information for use in identifying the risks of material misstatement due to fraud.